| |

 Photo credit: Leah Ingram.

-You can use any tomato sauce when you make a pizza using sourdough.
-However, you should try our Goat Cheese Pizza Sauce.
+Another option: try our Goat Cheese Pizza Sauce.
 It is my favorite and complements hearty toppings, like pepperoni and onions.

 The pre-shredded cheese in grocery stores is convenient, but contains a bunch of anti-caking and anti-mold ingredients that distract from the flavor.
 Also, it tends not to melt as nicely.
 So, if you have the time and money, go with the fresh stuff.